What is Search and Rescue Transponder (SART)?

 • Remove SART from the bracket

-• Observe concentric circles on the X band radar
+• Observe concentric circles on the X-band radar.

 AIS-SART

-The AIS-SART is a self-contained radio device used to locate a survival craft or distressed vessel by sending updated position reports using a standard Automatic Identification System class-A position report.
-The position and time synchronization of the AIS-SART is derived from a built-in GNSS receiver (e.g. GPS).
+The AIS-SART’s position and time synchronization are derived from a built-in GNSS receiver (e.g., GPS).
 Global Maritime Distress Safety System (GMDSS) installations include one or more search and rescue locating devices.
 These devices may be either an AIS-SART (AIS Search and Rescue Transmitter) or a radar-SART (Search and Rescue Transponder).

-SARTs find themselves useful in rescue operations involving aeroplanes or ships stranded by air and sea accidents.
-They are designed to survive the toughest conditions and stay active on elevated positions like on a pole so that they could cover a diverse range.
-Talking of heights, a SART transponder on an aeroplane could have a range of 30 to 40 miles.
-This helps to scrutinize a huge range and huge area.
+SARTs are helpful in rescue operations involving aeroplanes or ships stranded by air or sea accidents.
+They are designed to survive the toughest conditions and stay active in elevated positions, like on a pole, to cover a diverse range.
+An aeroplane’s SART transponder could range from 30 to 40 miles.
+This helps to scrutinize a huge range and area.
+SARTs are a marvel of human engineering, making them significant safety equipment on ships venturing into the oceans.

 You might also like to read: